Munich Hop-On Hop-Off Buses

 Linderhof Castle| ©Polybert49

-If you've made good use of the sightseeing bus, you'll have already seen practically all the sights in Munich, but there's still much more to see during your trip.
-In the surrounding area, you'll find the Bavarian mountains with their stunning landscapes, cities such as Salzburg, fairytale castles and historical sites such as the Dachau concentration camp.
+If you've made good use of the tourist bus, you'll have already seen practically all the sights in Munich, but there's still much more to see during your trip.
+In the surroundings of Munich, you can find the Bavarian mountains with their amazing landscapes, cities such as Salzburg, fairytale castles and historical sites such as the Dachau concentration camp.

 Take a look at this article on 7 Best Tours and Day Trips in Munich to continue making the most of your trip.

-Book the Big Bus tourist bus in Munich
+Book the Big Bus sightseeing tour in Munich

 Reviews from other travellers